6 Things to Do While You Wait on God

 This is the most important thing you can do in a waiting season — and the one most people skip.

-"He that is faithful in that which is least is faithful also in much."
-(Luke 16:10, KJV)
+“He that is faithful in that which is least is faithful also in much: and he that is unjust in the least is unjust also in much.”

-While you are waiting for the big thing, are you being faithful with the small things?
+While you're waiting for the big thing, are you being faithful with the small things?
 The job you have now.
 The relationships in front of you.
 The skills you already possess.
+God tests faithfulness in the small before trusting you with the big.
+If you're neglecting what you have while pining for what you want, you may be delaying your own answer.

-2. Prepare for What Is Coming
+2. Prepare for What's Coming

-Joseph did not just sit in prison.
+Joseph didn't just sit in prison.
 He interpreted dreams.
 He served the warden.
 He built the skills and relationships that would eventually position him for Pharaoh's court.
+He didn't know what was coming.
+But he prepared as if something was.

 While you wait:

-- Develop skills that align with where you think God is leading
+- Develop skills that align with where you think God is leading.

 Waiting is not the absence of activity.
 It is preparation disguised as inactivity.

-3. Serve Someone
+3. Serve Someone Else

 Serve at your church.
 Mentor someone younger.
 Help a friend move.
 Volunteer at a food bank.
 Listen to someone who needs to be heard.